OlegSea/obsidian-easy-bake/README.md

 ---

 ## New feature
-This plugin now can work with "related" sections in files.
+This plugin now can work with "hidden" sections in files.
-If you denote some section of the file with `%%related%%` and `%%/related%%` tags, the plugin will ignore the text between these tags, unless the related option is set to true.
+If you denote some section of the file with `%%hidden%%` and `%%/hidden%%` tags, the plugin will ignore the text between these tags, unless the related option is set to true.

 For example,